-A general purpose leave will be granted for a period up to one year to Early Childhood Education teachers (excluding summer school and driver education).
+A general purpose leave will be granted for a period up to one year to Early Childhood Education teachers.
 Such leave shall expire at the beginning of the next school year.
 A request for an extension may be granted for an additional school year.
 Teachers accepting teaching positions outside of the district will not be granted a general purpose leave.

-Association Leave
+ARTICLE 13 Association Leave